mark-kebo/FlexiTooltipView/README.md

 }
 config.highlightedViews = [button1, button]
 let controller = FlexiTooltipViewController(params: FlexiTooltipParams(tooltipItems: tooltipItems,
-                                                                       targetView: button,
+                                                                       pointingView: button,
                                                                        configuration: config))
 controller.present(in: navigationController)

 ```
 ### Important

-You must to set `targetView` in `FlexiTooltipParams`.
+You must to set `pointingView` or pointing `viewRect` in `FlexiTooltipParams`.
 This is exactly the view to which the tooltip will be attached.
 Also if you need highlight some views, you can use `highlightedViews` in `FlexiTooltipConfiguration`.

 [swift-image]:https://img.shields.io/badge/swift-5.0-orange.svg